-If pname is UNIFORM\BLOCK\BINDING, then the index of the uniform buffer binding point last selected by the uniform block specified by uniformBlockIndex for program is returned.
-If no uniform block has been previously specified, zero is returned.
+If pname is UNIFORM_BLOCK_BINDING, then the index of the uniform buffer binding point associated with uniformBlockIndex is returned.

-If pname is UNIFORM\BLOCK\DATA\SIZE, then the implementation-dependent minimum total buffer object size, in basic machine units, required to hold all active uniforms in the uniform block identified by uniformBlockIndex is returned.
+If pname is UNIFORM_BLOCK_DATA_SIZE, then the implementation-dependent minimum total buffer object size, in basic machine units, required to hold all active uniforms in the uniform block identified by uniformBlockIndex is returned.
 It is neither guaranteed nor expected that a given implementation will arrange uniform values as tightly packed in a buffer object.
 The exception to this is the std140 uniform block layout, which guarantees specific packing behavior and does not require the application to query for offsets and strides.
 In this case the minimum size may still be queried, even though it is determined in advance based only on the uniform block declaration (see "Standard Uniform Block Layout" in section 2.14.7).

 The total amount of buffer object storage available for any given uniform block is subject to an implementation-dependent limit.
-The maximum amount of available space, in basic machine units, can be queried by calling GetIntegerv with the constant MAX\UNIFORM\BLOCK\SIZE.
+The maximum amount of available space, in basic machine units, can be queried by calling GetIntegerv with the constant MAX_UNIFORM_BLOCK_SIZE.
 If the amount of storage required for a uniform block exceeds this limit, a program may fail to link.

-If pname is UNIFORM\BLOCK\NAME\LENGTH, then the total length (including the null terminator) of the name of the uniform block identified by uniform-BlockIndex is returned.
+If pname is UNIFORM_BLOCK_NAME_LENGTH, then the total length (including the null terminator) of the name of the uniform block identified by uniform-BlockIndex is returned.

-If pname is UNIFORM\BLOCK\ACTIVE\UNIFORMS, then the number of active uniforms in the uniform block identified by uniformBlockIndex is returned.
+If pname is UNIFORM_BLOCK_ACTIVE_UNIFORMS, then the number of active uniforms in the uniform block identified by uniformBlockIndex is returned.

-If pname is UNIFORM\BLOCK\ACTIVE\UNIFORM\INDICES, then a list of the active uniform indices for the uniform block identified by uniformBlockIndex is returned.
-The number of elements that will be written to params is the value of UNIFORM\BLOCK\ACTIVE\UNIFORMS for uniformBlockIndex.
+If pname is UNIFORM_BLOCK_ACTIVE_UNIFORM_INDICES, then a list of the active uniform indices for the uniform block identified by uniformBlockIndex is returned.
+The number of elements that will be written to params is the value of UNIFORM BLOCK ACTIVE UNIFORMS for uniformBlockIndex.

-If pname is UNIFORM\BLOCK\REFERENCED\BY\VERTEX\SHADER, UNIFORM\BLOCK\REFERENCED\BY\TESS\CONTROL\SHADER, UNIFORM\BLOCK\REFERENCED\BY\TESS\EVALUATION\SHADER, UNIFORM\BLOCK\REFERENCED\BY\GEOMETRY\SHADER, or UNIFORM\BLOCK\REFERENCED\BY\FRAGMENT\SHADER, then a boolean value indicating whether the uniform block identified by uniformBlockIndex is referenced by the vertex, tessellation control, tessellation evaluation, geometry, or fragment programming stages of program, respectively, is returned.
+If pname is UNIFORM_BLOCK_REFERENCED_BY_VERTEX_SHADER, UNIFORM_BLOCK_REFERENCED_BY_TESS_CONTROL_SHADER, UNIFORM_BLOCK_BLOCK_REFERENCED_BY_TESS_EVALUATION_SHADER, UNIFORM_BLOCK_REFERENCED_BY_GEOMETRY_SHADER, or UNIFORM_BLOCK_REFERENCED_BY_FRAGMENT_SHADER, then a boolean value indicating whether the uniform block identified by uniformBlockIndex is referenced by the vertex, tessellation control, tessellation evaluation, geometry, or fragment programming stages of program, respectively, is returned.

-Each active uniform, whether in a named uniform block or in the default block, is assigned an index when a program is linked.
-Indices are assigned in consecutive order, beginning with zero.
-The indices assigned to a set of uniforms in a program may be queried by calling program is the name of a program object for which the command LinkProgram has been issued in the past.
+In programs with active atomic counter uniforms, each buffer object binding point associated with one or more active atomic counters is considered an active atomic counter buffer.
+Information about the set of active atomic counter buffers for a program can be obtained by calling program is the name of a program object for which the command LinkProgram has been issued in the past.
 It is not necessary for program to have been linked successfully.
-The link could have failed because the number of active uniforms exceeded the limit.
+The link could have failed because the number of active active atomic counters exceeded the limits.

 '''

-void GetUniformIndices( uint program,
+void GetActiveAtomicCounterBufferiv( uint program,

-sizei uniformCount, const char uniformNames,

-uint uniformIndices);
+uint bufferIndex, enum pname, int params);

 '''